 Below: A Harvard takes off with the tow bar still connected.
 This isn’t an isolated incident, and I have heard of this happening before.
 Remember always do a 360* area sweep around the aircraft before climbing in.

 It might surprise you to note that a pilot has told me with many thousands of hours on warbirds that they once taxied forward in their Harvard with the towing “A” frame still attached to the undercarriage.
 Remarkably they may have taken off if they had not been alerted by a member of staff who was running alongside frantically waving their hands in the air!
 So, yes, this s a true story; however, I shall protect the name and location.

-This says to me that if this could happen to this warbird god, this could happen to anyone.
+This tells me that if this could happen to this warbird god, this could happen to anyone.
 I have seen steps used to check the oil and then left by the prop prestart; I have seen oil caps not secured.
-The oil flap is left open; I have seen the rear canopy left wide open as the pilot taxis out, Parachutes are left on the tail, chocks not removed as the pilot tries to taxi (unsuccessfully).
-Finally, pitot tube covers still on the tube and all of these things on the Harvard!
+The oil flap is left open; I have seen the rear canopy left wide open as the pilot taxis out; parachutes are left on the tail, and chocks are not removed as the pilot tries to taxi (unsuccessfully).
+Finally, pitot tube covers are still on the tube, and all of these things are on the Harvard!

 We do have a checklist https://www.t6harvard.com/wp-content/uploads/2021/10/CHECK-LIST-Pdf.pdf – which is revision one on the website under ‘conversions training’; however, after ten years of operating the Harvard MK 4 G-BJST, I tend to do all of this from memory and use the pneumonic TTMMFFPPHHGGG, which covers everything for the prestart and pre-take-off checks where I repeat all of this.